blueedgetechno/win11React/README.md

 - Icons - fontawesome

 ## FAQ

+- Is this the full operating system?
+  - No, This is not a full operating system and It is also not affiliated by Microsoft in anyway.

 - How long it took?
   - Honestly It took 2-3 days collecting assets, 2-3 planning and about 6 days programming it.